HezelTm/TypstDocuments/README.md

-# TypstTemplates
+# TypstDocuments
-Repository to store all Typst templates
+Repository to store all Typst Documents